monikered/coding-challenges/README.md

-# coding-challenges
+# Coding Challenges
-An archive of my answers to coding challenges from various websites
+An archive of my answers to coding challenges from various websites.